Skip to content

 Now that your baby has been born, you must by law, within 21 days, register the birth with a Registrar of Births, Deaths and Marriages.

-The law now allows for a birth which occurred in Scotland to be registered at any district within Scotland.
+The law now allows for a birth which occurred in Scotland to be registered at any registration office within Scotland.

-It is the responsibility of the mother or the father, if married to each other, to attend the Registration Office.
+It is the responsibility of the mother or the father, if married to each other, to register the birth.

 Documents Required